Chinese-American Graduate Student at Princeton University

 Xiyue Wang was born and raised in Beijing, China and became a naturalized U.S. citizen in 2009.
 Wang studied in China as a child and into his first year of college when he then dropped out for a chance to study in India.
 In 2003, Wang was accepted to the University of Washington and received a bachelor’s degree in International Studies.
 He later studied Russian and Eurasian studies at Harvard University, and in 2008 he worked as a Princeton in Asia fellow at the law firm Orrick in Hong Kong.
 After working at Orrick for a year, Wang moved to Afghanistan to become a Pashto translator for the International Committee of the Red Cross (ICRC).
 In Afghanistan, Wang helped collect bodies or body parts of those killed in clashes and offered aid to those injured and captured, including Taliban militants.

 In 2013, Wang began graduate studies in Eurasian History at Princeton University.
 At the time of his arrest, Wang was working on his dissertation studying regional governance practices across multiple countries in the late 19th and early 20th century.
-In Iran, he was interested in studying decades-old archival materials on the administrative and cultural history of the Qajar dynasty, which ruled from 1785-1925.
+In Iran, he was interested in studying decades-old archival materials on the administrative and cultural history of the Qajar dynasty, which ruled from 1785 to 1925.

 Treatment in Prison

-Wang has been held at Evin Prison since August 7, 2016, where he spent his first 18 days in solitary confinement.
-Princeton University said, “the prison conditions are difficult and have contributed to a worrisome decline in Mr. Wang’s health.”
+Wang was held at Tehran’s notoriously brutal Evin Prison starting in August 7, 2016, where he spent his first 18 days in solitary confinement.
+While Wang was still locked up, Princeton University said, “the prison conditions are difficult and have contributed to a worrisome decline in Mr. Wang’s health.”
 Wang has been permitted to make phone calls to his wife on a weekly basis and has had several visits from his attorney.

-The U.S. State Department has not provided details on Wang’s case but has called on Tehran to immediately release “all U.S. citizens unjustly detained in Iran.”
-According to Princeton University, the U.S. has communicated with and provided support to Wang while in prison.
+The U.S. State Department did not provide details on Wang’s case but called on Tehran to immediately release “all U.S. citizens unjustly detained in Iran.”
+According to Princeton University, the U.S. communicated with and provided support to Wang while in prison.
 Since his confinement, Wang has had four consular visits by the Swiss embassy, which represents U.S. interests in Iran.
 Princeton University has also retained counsel for Wang in Iran, working daily to secure Wang’s release and to support him and his family.